Milanseban/janus/README.md

 Janus is a private, locally-run AI assistant capable of having intelligent, contextual conversations about your documents.
 This project implements a complete Retrieval-Augmented Generation (RAG) pipeline from the ground up, demonstrating a robust and practical application of modern AI engineering principles.

 ---
-## Overview

-The primary goal of this project is to create a secure and reliable tool for document analysis.
-By leveraging a local Large Language Model (LLM) and a vector database, Janus can ingest, understand, and answer questions about PDF documents without any data ever leaving the user's machine.
-The system is designed with conversational memory, allowing for natural, follow-up questions that build upon the previous context.
+## Why Janus is Private & Secure

+This application is designed with privacy as a core feature.
+All components run locally on your machine, ensuring your documents and conversations are never exposed to external services.
+* **Local Compute**: All processing, from document ingestion to LLM inference, happens on your own hardware.
+* **No API Keys**: Janus uses a local, quantized GGUF model and open-source embedding models, requiring no external API keys or paid services.
+* **Offline Functionality**: Once the models are downloaded, the entire system can run without an internet connection.

 ---
+## How It Works: The RAG Pipeline

+Janus uses a Retrieval-Augmented Generation (RAG) architecture to provide accurate, context-aware answers.
+The process can be broken down into five steps:

+1.  **Ingest PDFs**: The `ingest.py` script loads PDF documents from the `documents/` folder.
+2.  **Chunk**: The text is divided into smaller, semantically coherent chunks.
+3.  **Embed**: Each chunk is converted into a numerical vector (embedding) using a local Sentence-Transformers model.
+4.  **Store**: The embeddings are stored in a local FAISS vector database, creating a searchable knowledge base.
+5.  **Retrieve & Generate**: When you ask a question, the system retrieves the most relevant chunks from the database and feeds them, along with your conversation history, to the local LLM to generate a final, synthesized answer.

+---
 ## Key Features

-* **100% Private**: All document processing and language model inference occur locally.
-Your documents and conversations are never exposed to external services.
+* **100% Private**: Runs entirely offline on your local machine.
-* **Conversational Memory**: The system maintains the context of the conversation, enabling it to understand and accurately answer follow-up questions.
+* **Conversational Memory**: Remembers the context of the chat for natural follow-up questions.
-* **Local LLM Deployment**: Powered by a quantized Mistral-7B GGUF model running efficiently on a CPU via the `ctransformers` library.
+* **Local LLM Deployment**: Powered by a quantized Mistral-7B GGUF model.
-* **End-to-End RAG Pipeline**: Implements the full lifecycle of a RAG system:
+* **End-to-End RAG Pipeline**: Implements the full ingestion and retrieval workflow.
-    * **Ingestion**: Loads and parses PDF documents.
-    * **Indexing**: Chunks text, creates embeddings, and stores them in a FAISS vector store.
-    * **Retrieval & Generation**: Retrieves relevant context and synthesizes factual, grounded answers.
-* **Polished Command-Line Interface**: A professional and user-friendly CLI built with the `rich` library provides a clean and interactive user experience.
+* **Polished CLI**: A professional and user-friendly command-line interface.

 ---
 ## How to Run